 At the time of his internship, Travis recently graduated from the University of Washington with a B.S. in Electrical Engineering.
 He has experience working on low level linux systems and on FPGAs, but he fell in love with Mixed Reality and Virtual Reality during his 6 month Capstone program, where he created an application for the Hololens to visualize 2D data in a 3D environment.
 In his free time enjoys tinkering with electronic and digital systems with a focus on home automation.

 Paul is an experienced Software Engineer with a B.S. in Computer Science from the University of Georgia.
 He has a background in Windows and Web development.
 Through the years, he has programmed everything from mobile apps to enterprise applications.
 A couple years back he co-founded myfoodstand.com, where he designed and developed a platform devoted to food transparency and sustainability.
 At Pyrus, he is eagerly devouring all the XR development he can get his hands on.

-Cedric is an undergrad at the University of Washington double majoring in Interaction Design and Informatics.
+At the time of his internship, Cedric was an undergrad at the University of Washington double majoring in Interaction Design and Informatics.
 He entered college two years early and has since been fascinated by the world of technology and design.
 Cedric has worked on both consumer and enterprise software at companies ranging from five person startups to giants like Google.
 His past experience is in UX Design and Frontend Engineering, but he is currently most interested in exploring how we can use XR to solve real world problems.